atlas-github/nih_lstm/README.md

 5. Colab offers free GPU acceleration.
 To enable it for a notebook, go to "Runtime" in the menu bar.
 6. Select "Change runtime type".
 7. Under "Hardware accelerator," choose "GPU" and click "Save."
-8. You can verify if a GPU is being used with the following code in a notebook cell:
+8. Verify if a GPU is being used with the following code in a notebook cell:

 ```
 import tensorflow as tf